gauravloj/gauravloj.github.io/_posts/2024-07-27-open-technologies.md

 - In depth diagnosis of the code to perform runtime optimizations
 - DevOps knowledge viz. build pipeline, version control strategies, monitoring tools
 - Service health analysis skills to know what to look for and where to look for
-- Best security practices
+- Security practices needed for different certifications
 - Tools and Technologies used:
-  - Language: Python (Django), Javascript (Reactjs), HTML, CSS (TailwindCSS), BASH
+  - Language: Python (Django), Javascript (Reactjs), (TailwindCSS), BASH
   - DevOps - Terraform, Git, GithubActions, Docker, DO droplets (Virtual Machines), DO Spaces (Content Delivery Network), Plausible
   - Database - PostGreSQL database
   - Operating System - Linux